 Inventory control is more than just tracking inventory.
 It also takes inventory turnover into account, or how quickly inventory is sold and replaced in a specific time period.
 Sales are never going to be 100% linear, so you must continuously measure changes over time to adjust the rate and quantities at which you replenish.

 Inventory control helps connect the upstream activities of purchasing and manufacturing to the downstream activities of sales and product demand to prevent bottlenecks, speed up processes, identify slow-moving or obsolete items, and even help evaluate suppliers.

 3. Eliminates write-offs

-Inventory control directly affects inventory accounting, which measures the changes in the value of inventory and costs of goods sold over time.
-Proper inventory control prevents write-offs for inventory that no longer has value by reducing waste, making it easy to calculate inventory value, and helping your bottom line by only carrying inventory that you need.
+Inventory control directly affects inventory accounting, which measures the changes in the value of physical inventory and costs of goods sold over time.
+Proper inventory control prevents inventory write-offs for inventory that no longer has value by reducing waste, making it easy to calculate inventory value, and helping your bottom line by only carrying inventory that you need.

 4. Ensures you have enough units to fulfill orders

 Proper inventory control aims to let you hold the least amount of inventory in your warehouse(s), yet enough to keep up with demand.
 This accounts for safety stock, as the last thing you want to do is fulfill orders late or keep customers waiting.
 Inventory control and demand forecasting go hand in hand — you won’t be stuck paying high storage or inventory carrying costs, but you also won’t add the dreaded “out-of-stock” message to your product page.

 6 essential inventory control best practices

 Inventory control impacts your sales, operations, customer satisfaction, and bottom line.
 Having an inventory control system in place helps refine your operations and understand the best cadence for purchase orders.
 Here are the best practices for efficient inventory control.